Retirement planning frequently asked questions

 - Will you continue to support any dependents after retirement (such as children or elderly parents)?

-I received a letter that says you have my application.
+I received notification that says you have my application.
 When will I hear from you again?

-During the month of your retirement, we will send you a letter with the amount of your benefit and the date you can expect to receive your first payment.
+During the month of your retirement, we will send you notification with the amount of your benefit and the date you can expect to receive your first payment.
 Any time you have questions, be sure to call.

 I plan to move out of the country (or state) after retirement.
 Are there any special considerations I should be aware of?